A NEW EXCLUSIVE WEEKLY COLUMN BY ITEM MAGAZINE.

 3. Galimatias “Let Me Know”

-Electronic producer Galimatias (AKA Matias Saabye Køedt) hits EDM fans with the catchy and slow “Let Me Know”; a summer vibe about a possible blossoming relationship.
-The song is his first single since his outstanding project “Urban Flora” which shot both he and soulful artist Alina Baraz to the top of the EDM spotlight with tracks such as “Fantasy” and “Pretty Thoughts”.
-With Let Me Know, we hear a more concise and executed beat with far less vocal focus and more of a composition focal point instead.
-While Galimatias typically lets other artists sing on his tracks, this time around he uses his own voice.
+Electronic producer Galimatias (AKA Matias Saabye Køedt) hits EDM fans, with the catchy and slow “Let Me Know”; a summer-vibe about a possible blossoming relationship.
+The song is his first single since his outstanding project “Urban Flora”, which shot both he and soulful artist Alina Baraz to the top of the EDM spotlight.
+Remember the tracks such as “Fantasy” and “Pretty Thoughts”?
+With Let Me Know, we hear a more concise and executed beat, one with far less vocal focus and more of a composition focal point, than the rest of his past work.
+While Galimatias, typically lets other artists sing on his tracks, this time around he uses his own voice.

-tarting with the sound of a cell phone vibrating, the electric chorus provides ample EDM-ness swag to the song, while the lyrics are deep and honest within.
+Starting with the sound of a cell phone vibrating, the electric chorus provides ample EDM-ness swag to the song, while the lyrics are somewhat deep and honest within.
 He asks:

 “Do you spare me a thought through the day

-There was an initiative for this track to sound much different than Urban Flora has, according to an interview with Complex Magazine, that was the plan:
+There was an initiative for this track to sound different than the one Urban Flora has.
+According to an interview with Complex Magazine, that was the plan:

 “I tuned out from social media for a year...and people started sending me messages asking if I was still alive.
 I'm definitely not dead, but I don't ever want to create the same sound twice, and it took a good while for me to figure out what I wanted to do after Urban Flora."

 With this single being released back in June, Galimatias has released two additional singles, titled, Won’t Forget and Blowback.
-Both sound completely different from past work, but still take on Galimatias’ laid-back, easy going overall feel.
-Galimatias’ new album should be ready early 2018.
+Both sound completely different from his past work, but still take on Galimatias’ laid-back, easy-going feel.

 4. Fergie feat.
 Nicki Minaj - “You Already Know”

-Steadily releasing catchy singles consistently since 2014 starting with L.A.
-Love (la la), Fergie recently announced that she is getting ready to release her new album, Double Duchess in September.
+Steadily releasing catchy singles consistently since 2014, starting with L.A.
+Love (la la), Fergie recently announced that she is getting ready to release her new album, Double Duchess in September 2017.
 Fergie Ferg’s latest single, You Already Know, combines her own new-wave 90’s hip-hop funk with Nicki Minaj’s pop-off.
 And bam!
-A classic is born.
-(Or so we hope!
+A modern-classic is born.
+(Or so we hope!)

-Having been basically off the top charts radar since her debut solo album, The Dutchess (2006), her new look and sound is more modern and more experimental than before.
-Releasing "M.I.L.F.$" in 2016 and “Life Goes On" in 2017, You Already Know is one of the better ones.
+Having been basically off the top charts radar since her debut solo album, The Dutchess (2006), her new look and sound is much more modern and experimental than that before.
+Releasing "M.I.L.F.$" in 2016 and “Life Goes On" in 2017, You Already Know stands out as one of the better ones.

-The song samples Rob Base and DJ EZ Rock's, "It Takes Two," and is produced by Fergie’s Black Eyed Peas now previous bandmate, will.i.am, who is known for sampling classic hip-hop songs.
-This is one of Fergie’s rapping songs, and does not feature much singing from her nor Nicki.
+The song samples Rob Base and DJ EZ Rock's, "It Takes Two," and is produced by Fergie’s Black Eyed Peas now previous bandmate, will.i.am; who is known for sampling classic hip-hop songs in his work.
+This is one of Fergie’s rapping songs and does not feature much singing from her nor Nicki.
 But something about her voice here seems very balanced and not overly edited.
 Fergie acknowledges that she has been gone for too long, with lyrics like,

 “Gone for a minute and you missed me